AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Cross region data sharing scenarios

+Cross-region data sharing is enabled by default.
 When cross-region data sharing is enabled, OCS may share data across regions under the following circumstances.
-Cross-region data sharing is enabled by default.

 ### Additional processing

-OCS may process operational data stored in your default region in a non-default region for performance optimization before it displays in a browser session. _Processing_ operational data usually involves reshaping it.
-In these instances, data from your default region resides in the non-default region processing service memory up to several hours.
+OCS may process operational data stored in your default region in a non-default region for performance optimization. _Processing_ operational data usually involves reshaping it.
+In these instances where operational data is processed cross-region, data from your default region may reside in the cross-region processing service memory up to several hours.

 ### Data augmentation

-In use cases where your operational data is stored in both default and non-default regions, OCS may process operational data from the default region in the non-default region.
-OCS then adds and processes additional operational data from the non-default region before it displays in your browser session.
-In these instances, your data from both regions resides in the cross-region processing service's memory up to several hours.
+In use cases where your operational data is stored in both default and non-default regions, OCS may process operational data from the default region in cross-regions.
+OCS then adds and processes additional operational data from the cross-region before it displays in your browser session.
+In these instances, your data from both regions resides in the cross-region processing service memory up to several hours.

 ### Temporary storage

 In some instances where OCS sends operational data stored in your default region for processing or data augmentation in non-default regions, OCS may temporarily persist data from your default region in the non-default region before it is processed.
 This temporary storage is used for performance optimization.
-In these instances, data from your default region resides in the non-default region processing service storage and memory up to several hours.
+In these instances, data from your default region persists in the cross-region processing service storage and memory up to several hours.

 ## Opt out of cross-region data sharing